Irreversibility and randomness: Irreversibility in the Ehrenfest model

 As in the original Ehrenfest model and similarly to the real Boltzmann equation, the toy Boltzmann equation \er{memtbe} is an equation for the \emph{average} of the one-particle distribution function.
 But unlike the previous two cases, the modified Ehrenfest model allows us to formulate the dynamics directly with an infinite number of particles.
 The above strategy of starting with a Markov chain with state space $\{0,1\}$ and transition probabilities \er{pvariant}, and then taking a product of copies of this process also works to this end.
 The strong law of large numbers can then be formulated and proved, and may subsequently be refined by algorithmic randomness, as we now show.

-A stochastic process $(X(t))_{t \in \T}$ with state space $E$ may be represented using the product space $E^{\T}$ as underlying probability space, with a probability measure uniquely determined by the process.\footnote{This construction, due to Kolmogorov, is completely standard in probability theory.
+A stochastic process $(X(t))_{t \in \T}$ with state space $E$ may be represented using the product space $E^{\T}$ as underlying probability space, with a probability measure uniquely determined by the process (its \emph{Kolmogorov representation}).\footnote{This construction is completely standard in probability theory.
 See for example Dudley (1989), \S 8.2, or Klenke (2020), Chapter 14.
-Here $E^{\T}$ is equipped with the smallest $\sg$-algebra $\mathcal{F}$ that makes each evaluation map $X_t:E^\mathbb{T}\raw E$, $x \mapsto x(t)$ measurable, given some $\sg$-algebra on the state space $E$ that is part of its definition as a measurable space.} This is called the \emph{Kolmogorov representation}, which allows us to represent stochastic processes by probability measures on product spaces.
-In particular, with $E = \{0,1\}$ and $\T = \N$ or an initial segment of $\N$ (so that $0 \in \T$), we let $(2^{\T}, \mathbb{P}_1)$ be the Kolmogorov representation of the two-state Markov chain with transition probabilities \er{pvariant} with initial distribution $p$ given by $p(1) = \alpha$ for some fixed $\alpha \in [0,1]$, though we suppress the dependence of $\mathbb{P}_1$ (and all ensuing constructions) on $\alpha$; we keep the notation $\mathbb{T}$ in order to avoid confusion with another $\N$ below.
+Here $E^{\T}$ is equipped with the smallest $\sg$-algebra $\mathcal{F}$ that makes each evaluation map $X_t:E^\mathbb{T}\raw E$, $x \mapsto x(t)$ measurable, given some $\sg$-algebra on the state space $E$ that is part of its definition as a measurable space.} In particular, with $E = \{0,1\}$ and $\T = \N$ or an initial segment of $\N$, we let $(2^{\T}, \mathbb{P}_1)$ be the Kolmogorov representation of the two-state Markov chain with transition probabilities \er{pvariant} for some fixed $\beta\in (0,1/2)$ and initial distribution $p$ on $\{0,1\}$ defined by $p(1) = \alpha \in [0,1]$ (we keep the notation $\mathbb{T}$ in order to avoid confusion with another $\N$ below).
+The modified Ehrenfest model with $N = \infty$ is then defined as the product of countably infinitely many copies of $(2^\mathbb{T}, \mathbb{P}_1)$, so that the ensuing probability space $(\Om,\mathbb{P})$ has